This article is partly self-therapy - but also targeted towards some of my friends.

 Why?
 Because the market has already priced the second person higher, which means their work is likely to be more reliable and of higher quality.

-Your going rate communicates your capability, the quality of your output, and the reliability of your work - even before you say a word.
+Your rate communicates your capability, the quality of your output, and the reliability of your work - before you even say a word.

 Suppose you are changing jobs, and have ended up with offers from 2 companies.
 Both are offering the same salary+benefits to you.
 Both have similar culture, work life balance etc.